 Council's marketing goals: What is the desired outcome?
 Council's digital objectives: How will this be achieved?
 Digital results: How will this be measured?
-Consolidate communication to stakeholders on the Council's digital platforms.
-Develop and implement a content strategy to guide activity on all digital platforms.
-Plan digital marketing content in advance using a management tool or content calendar system.
-Reduced management time Streamlined processes Using a content calendar/ management tool Provide information and updates to stakeholders in a proactive manner on the Council's digital platforms.
-Publish content to the website and social media in a timely manner.
-Plan social media content in advance using a content calendar system/management tool.
-Establish an internal process for drafting, seeking approvals and publishing information and updates.
-Website session Website pageviews Social media reach/impressions Social media response time Using a content calendar/management tool Streamlined processes Better utilise the Council's digital platforms to answer questions and provide solutions to stakeholders online (reduce calls to Customer Service).
-Ensure social media and website users are able to access the desired information easily and quickly.
-Use all digital marketing platforms to drive traffic back to the Town of Gawler website to access additional information and resources.
-Respond promptly to questions asked by stakeholders on the Council's digital platforms.
-Website sessions Website pageviews Website bounce rate Website conversions (i.e. form fills) Social media link clicks Reduced phone calls to customer service Social media response time
+Consolidate communication to stakeholders on the Council's digital platforms Develop and implement a content strategy to guide activity on all digital platforms Plan digital marketing content in advance using a management tool or content calendar system Reduced management time Streamlined processes Using a content calendar/ management tool Provide information and updates to stakeholders in a proactive manner on the Council's digital platforms Publish content to the website and social media in a timely manner Plan social media content in advance using a content calendar system/management tool Establish an internal process for drafting, seeking approvals and publishing information and updates Website session Website pageviews Social media reach/ impressions Social media response time Using a content calendar/ management tool Streamlined processes Better utilise the Council's digital platforms to answer questions and provide solutions to stakeholders online (reduce calls to Customer Service) Ensure social media and website users are able to access the desired information easily and quickly Use all digital marketing platforms to drive traffic back to the Town of Gawler website to access additional information and resources Respond promptly to questions asked by stakeholders on the Council's digital platforms Website sessions Website pageviews Website bounce rate Website conversions (i.e. form fills) Social media link clicks Reduced phone calls to customer service Social media response time

 Council's marketing goals: What is the desired outcome?
 Council's digital objectives: How will this be achieved?
 Digital results: How will this be measured?
-Increase positive engagements on the Council's social media platforms.
-Publish content to the website and social media in a timely manner.
-Plan social media content in advance using a content calendar system/management tool.
-Establish an internal process for drafting, seeking approvals and publishing information and updates.
-Website session Website pageviews Social media reach/ impressions Social media response time Using a content calendar/ management tool Streamlined processes Increase awareness online and attendance at Town of Gawler events and community activities.
-Publish high quality digital content to promote events/ activities and amplify this with digital advertising.
-Work with local influencers to promote events on digital marketing platforms.
-Social media reach/ impressions Digital advertising reach/ impressions Event registrations/ attendance Social media engagement rate Increase stakeholder engagement and usage of the Gawler Connected Community App Develop and implement a strategy to increase business engagement with the App.
-Being more responsive to the needs of local residents.
-Stakeholder App usage numbers increase Business onboarding numbers increase App sessions
+Increase positive engagements on the Council's social media platforms Publish content to the website and social media in a timely manner Plan social media content in advance using a content calendar system/management tool Establish an internal process for drafting, seeking approvals and publishing information and updates Website session Website pageviews Social media reach/ impressions Social media response time Using a content calendar/ management tool Streamlined processes Increase awareness online and attendance at Town of Gawler events and community activities Publish high quality digital content to promote events/ activities and amplify this with digital advertising Work with local influencers to promote events on digital marketing platforms Social media reach/impressions Digital advertising reach/impressions Event registrations/attendance Social media engagement rate Increase stakeholder engagement with E-Newsletter Develop and impliment strategy to increase subscriptions to E-News Seek relevant infomation from all Council departments Use to drive traffic to Town of Gawler website and social media platforms Growth in subscriber database Email open rates Website pageviews Website session Social media reach/impressions